taenykim/interactive-pixelator/README.md

 ## ✏️ And..

 Still incomplete.
-If you came in by chance, please give us a lot of advice and support.
+If you came in by chance, please give me a lot of advice and support.